modera/ModeraActivityLoggerBundle/README.md

 See `Modera\BackendToolsSettingsBundle\ModeraBackendToolsSettingsBundle` for a list of exposed extension points.

+## Installation

+Add this dependency to your composer.json:

+    "modera/backend-tools-settings-bundle": "dev-master"

+Update your AppKernel class and add this:

+    new Modera\BackendToolsSettingsBundle\ModeraBackendToolsSettingsBundle(),

 ## How to contribute your own settings section

 In order to just contribute a section ( an activity ) to Settings section you need to create a provider class